-Sequestration is the budget limits Congress created in the 2011 Budget Control Act.
-Republicans and Democrats couldn't agree on the best way to lower the deficit.
-They did agree to use the threat of sequester to force themselves to reach an agreement.
-It didn't work.
-As a result, the sequester cut spending by 10 percent from 2013 - 2021.
+The process of sequestration was put into action with regard to the budget limits Congress created in the 2011 Budget Control Act.
+Republicans and Democrats couldn't agree on the best way to lower the deficit, although they did agree to use the threat of sequester to force themselves to reach an agreement.

 The FY 2013 Sequester

 The spending cap for FY 2013 was $988 trillion, $55 billion lower than the FY 2012 cap of $1.043 trillion.
 However, Congress enacted $85 billion in spending reductions, keeping spending below the cap.
 The sequester cut these four main areas:

 - Military spending: $42.7 billion, or 7.5 percent.